Barile-Macchia resolutions

 The main result of this subsection is that given a weighted oriented cycle (resp, path), one can apply a sequence of operations to obtain a weighted \emph{naturally oriented} (all edges are are oriented in the same direction) cycle (resp, path) that shares similar properties.
 For the remainder of this subsection, we will work with the following total ordering $(>_I)$ on $\G(C)$:

 If $C$ is a non-classic cycle, then by definition it has at least one blockend.
-Without loss of generality, we may assume $m_n$ is one of them if $C$ non-classic.
-Note that a blockend is neither a bridge nor a true gap of any subset.
+Without loss of generality, we may assume $m_n$ is one of them in this case.
+Note that a blockend is neither a bridge nor a true gap of any subset of $\G(C)$.

-One can produce an analogue of Proposition \ref{prop:bridgeforest} for cycles and characterize bridges and true gaps of cycles.
+One can produce an analogue of Proposition \ref{prop:bridgeforest} for cycles:

 \begin{proposition} Let $C$ be a non-classic cycle and $\sigma$ a subset of $\G(C)$.
 Consider a monomial $m_i\in \G (C)$ where $1\leq i\leq n$.
 Then \begin{enumerate} \item[(a)] $m_i$ is a bridge of $\sigma$ iff $m_{i-1},m_i,m_{i+1}\in \sigma$ are in the same block. \item[(b)] $m_i$ is a gap of $\sigma$ iff $m_{i-1},m_{i+1}\in \sigma$ and $m_i\notin\sigma$ are in the same block, \item[(c)] $m_i$ is a true gap of $\sigma$ iff \begin{itemize} \item $m_{i-1},m_{i+1}\in \sigma$ and $m_i\notin\sigma$ are in the same block and \item if $m_{i+2}$ is in the same block as $m_{i-1},m_i,m_{i+1}$, then $m_{i+2}\notin \sigma$.
 In other words, $m_{i+1}$ is the only monomial that is in the same block as $m_{i-1}, m_i$ and is divisible by $x_{i+2}$. \end{itemize} \end{enumerate} \end{proposition} \begin{proof} The proofs of $(a)$ and $(b)$ are identical to that of Proposition \ref{prop:bridgeforest} while the proof of $(c)$ is much simpler in this case as it immediately follows from the definition of a true gap. \end{proof}